 Transparency mode is beneficial during commutes, allowing you to hear important announcements and navigate safely.
 Parents find it helpful to tune into their music without tuning out their kids.
 Gym workouts or running are activities where being more aware is critical for safety.
 If you hope to make your final selection a cross-over product for activities outside of peaceful pondering, an effective transparency mode could be a great tie-breaker or deal-maker.

-All of the headphones and earbuds in this group include some kind of transparency, awareness mode, or customization.
-The Bose options do not allow the ANC to be turned off; instead, they provide an app-enabled ability to increase or decrease the awareness transmitted through the speakers.
-The Apple AirPods Max is a standout, bringing in sounds that the earcups alone would traditionally muffle, like footfalls and typing.
+All the headphones and earbuds in this group feature some form of transparency, awareness mode, or customization.
+The Bose options do not allow the ANC to be turned off, except for the new Bose Ultra 2nd Gen headphones; instead, they provide an app-enabled ability to adjust the level of awareness transmitted through the speakers.
+The Apple AirPods Max is a standout, bringing in sounds that the earcups alone would typically muffle, such as footfalls and typing.
 All of the Sony headphones have a similar performance.
-While some sounds are not as natural as we'd like, they aren't offensive or distracting either.
-For earbuds, the AirPods Pro2, Bose QuietComfort, Bose Ultra, and Sony WF-1000XM5 offer the best transparency and environmental awareness, with the Bose and AirPods sounding the most true to life.
+While some sounds are not as natural as we'd like, they are neither offensive nor distracting.

 Comfort and Fit

 Comfort and fit matter when it comes to earbuds and headphones, so you'll enjoy wearing them, and for effective passive noise blocking.
-The clamping force on headphones or the ear tip size on earbuds can impact comfort, fit, and stability so much that the product's ability to block noise could be affected.
+The clamping force on headphones or the ear tip size on earbuds can significantly impact comfort, fit, and stability, potentially affecting the product's ability to block noise.

-The Bose QuietComfort Ultra offers superior comfort for most users.
+The Bose QuietComfort Ultra and the Ultra 2nd Gen headphones offer superior comfort for most users.
 They have a soft but useful clamping force, well-padded earcups, and rotation that helps them fit more head shapes, creating a better sound barrier against your head.
-The QuietComfort (not ultra) has a similar fit, but the padding is less impressive, the headband has a shorter padded range, and the hinges are bigger.
+The QuietComfort (not Ultras) has a similar fit, but the padding is less impressive, the headband has a shorter padded range, and the hinges are bigger.
 The Sony WH-1000XM4 are close behind the Bose, working well with glasses, but the fit is somewhat loose and tends to slide around for some users.
 They are lightweight and have breathable padding, but the shifting could impact their ability to passively block sound from reaching your eardrum.

 The least comfortable headphones are the Apple AirPods Max.
 These headphones are heavy, and the earcups are large.
 The mesh headband tries to offset the weight, but it doesn't provide as much support and puts pressure on the top of the head.
 We wore them only for about an hour on average, citing a strong clamping force, weight on the ears, and trouble with glasses and larger earrings.
 However, the clamping force and larger cups might contribute to the better passive sound reduction we experienced.